Frequently Asked Questions

 Why did you make so many changes to the training curriculum?

 More than anything, we changed our curriculum because our customers wanted us to.
-With sequestration and government restrictions factoring into every purchasing decision, a diverse and thorough course offering just doesn't make sense in 2015.
+With sequestration and government restrictions factoring into every purchasing decision, a diverse and thorough course offering just doesn't make sense.
 There isn't enough time or money for all the frills and prerequisites.
 You told us you wanted a simple, comprehensive, and affordable training curriculum, so that's what we've provided.
 Our four courses and three certifications - combined with our dedicated and knowledgeable team – will give you what you need to complete your casework with accuracy and efficiency.

 Is BlackLight Tool Training really free?

 It really is free!

 It has somehow become an industry standard to make customers pay for software AND pay more to learn how to use it.
 We stand firmly in opposition to that standard.
 We created BlackLight so that it could be used to help in forensic investigations.
 So, if you like our product enough to buy it, we commit to doing whatever is necessary to allow you to use it to its full potential.

 Is it still free if I need the course to be on-site?